mkimuram/enhancements-1/20200602-cluster-to-noncluster-connection.md

 Gateway is a component that is in charge of forwarding:
   - egress packets from forwarder pods to external servers,
-  - ingress packets from external servers to forwarder pods.
+  - ingress packets from external servers to forwarder pods

 It regularly reads `Gateway` CRD for the gateway and update the forwarding rules.
 Example implementation is the same to forwarder.